-Descriptors: Reflective, peaceable, beautiful, ambient, generative, live, calming, relaxing, cleansing, personal, creative, interesting, left-field, shareable
+Descriptors: Reflective, peaceable, beautiful, ambient, generative, live, free-flowing, fluid, chance, calming, relaxing, cleansing, personal, creative, interesting, left-field, shareable

 Infused With Meaning

-Your words are seeds that melodies can grow from; it's your music.
+Words are seeds that TTM can turn into melodies; it's your music.

 The Perfect Blend